THE RESEARCH TEAM ON MARITIME AND UNDERWATER ARCHAEOLOGY

 From 2006- 2008 she was an adjunct professor of Archaeobotany at Ca' Foscari University of Venice and later, from 2011 to 2020, an adjunct professor for the Laboratory of Archaeobotany, also at Ca' Foscari.

-She is currently PhD student in an inter-university program with the University of Ca' Foscari, University of Udine, and the University of Trieste, with a project that concern green and sustainability issues referring paleoenvironmental investigations on plant remains from archaeological lagoon contexts.
+She recently completed a PhD in an inter-university program with the University of Ca' Foscari, University of Udine, and the University of Trieste, with a project that concern green and sustainability issues referring paleoenvironmental investigations on plant remains from archaeological lagoon contexts.

 ELISABETTA ROSATTI